fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 ---

-# Implement classes in C# applications
+# Manage class implementations

-Class implementation affects the readability, maintainability, and organization of your code.
-Implementation techniques such as static classes, partial classes, and object initializers can improve your code.
-In this exercise, you update an existing code project by developing properties and methods.
+The term code quality refers to the overall readability, maintainability, efficiency, reusability, reliability, and testability of your code.
+By improving code quality, you can make your code easier to understand, modify, and extend.
+Object-oriented programming (OOP) provides several features that can help you improve code quality, such as static and partial classes, nested classes, optional and named parameters, copy constructors, and object initializers.
+These features can help you organize your code more effectively, reduce redundancy, and make your code more flexible and concise.

-In this exercise, you update an existing code project by developing properties and methods.
+In this exercise, you improve an existing application's code quality by implementing static and partial classes, and by using optional parameters in class constructors.
+You also improve object management in your application code by implementing copy constructors and object initializers.

-This exercise takes approximately **35** minutes to complete.
+This exercise takes approximately **30** minutes to complete.

 ## Before you start

-Before you can start this exercise, you will need to...
+Before you can start this exercise, you need to:

 1. Ensure that you have the latest LTS version of the .NET SDK installed on your computer.
 You can download the latest version of the .NET SDK from the following URL: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
 1. Ensure that you have Visual Studio Code installed on your computer.
 You can download Visual Studio Code from the following URL: [https://code.visualstudio.com/](https://code.visualstudio.com/)